All Student Services Resources A to Z

-Thirty-eight 3-credit courses, which include all Core and major requirements, are required to earn a degree.
-Students in the College of Arts and Sciences must complete 32 of the 38 required courses in the College of Arts and Sciences.
-Requirements for the class of 2014 and forward are listed under Satisfactory Academic Progress in the Academic Regulations section of the Undergraduate Program Description for the college or school.
+One hundred and twenty credits, which include all Core and major requirements, are required to earn a degree.
+Students in the College of Arts and Sciences must complete 96 of the 120 required credits in the College of Arts and Sciences.

 Labs, withdrawals (W's), failed courses (F's), and advanced placement credits (AP) are printed at the bottom of the form in the section marked “Labs and other courses not counting toward the 38 required for the degree.”